WHAT TO DO IN GENEVA – THINGS TO DO AND SEE IN 1 DAY

 For more general Switzerland travel tips, check out this post.

-What to See in Geneva in One Day
+Things to do in Geneva in a Day

 I am aware that not everyone loves Geneva.
 Geneva is different to the rest of Switzerland.
 It doesn’t feel Swiss – personally, I love Geneva.
 It is not my favorite city in the country but still worth a trip.